The Nutmeg's Curse

 The Nutmeg's Curse: Parables for a Planet in Crisis is a 2021 non-fiction book by Amitav Ghosh.
 It discusses colonialism and environmental issues with particular focus on the Banda Islands.
+European powers took control of land, people, and natural resources for profit.
+It uses the history of the nutmeg trade as the main example to learn how this has continued to shape the modern world.
 It is Ghosh's second non-fiction work to discuss climate change, after The Great Derangement: Climate Change and the Unthinkable (2016).

 Background

 The Banda Islands, which Ghosh travelled to in 2016.

-Ghosh had travelled to the Banda Islands in 2016.
-He returned to his notes from the trip and began writing The Nutmeg's Curse in March 2020.
+Ghosh had begun writing The Nutmeg's Curse in March 2020.
 At the time, Ghosh was staying in his Brooklyn home during the COVID-19 pandemic in New York City.
+This book builds on his earlier work on climate change, mainly The Great Derangement.

-With the lockdown in place and Ghosh's wife Deborah Baker travelling to Virginia after the death of her mother, he was inspired to begin writing the book after finding an online PDF copy of an obscure book that recounted the massacre of the Bandanese.
+The Nutmeg's Curse was inspired by Ghosh's trip to the Banda Islands and his discovery of an online PDF copy of an obscure book that recounted the massacre of the Bandanese.
 The text was entitled De vestiging van het Nederlandsche gezag over de Banda-eilanden (1599-1621) (The Establishment of Dutch Rule Over the Banda Islands), and its author was J.A. van der Chijs.
 What particularly struck Ghosh was an aspect of the conquest of the Banda Islands, which had taken place in the village of Selamon on Banda Besar Island.
 On 21 April 1621, Maarten Sonck, a former tax official, was commissioned by the Dutch East India Company (VOC) to destroy the aforementioned village.
 When a lamp fell to the floor in the meeting room called "bale-bale", where the Dutch were staying, causing a fire, Sonck panicked, thinking that this was a signal of the local population's revolt against the colonisers.
 The reaction of the Dutch was terrible.
 They started shooting in the dark, massacring, dismembering and torturing the natives.